sidphbot/Sigmoid-Triplet-Sequencer/README.md

 9. B. G. Vijay Kumar and Ben Harwood and Gustavo Carneiro and Ian D. Reid and Tom Drummond 2017.
 Smart Mining for Deep Metric Learning.
 CoRR, abs/1704.01285.

-PS.
-I am a student, If you find it useful consider giving me a shoutback, mention or like please :)